 If you are removing paint from a vertical surface, put a drop sheet on the floor around the wall.
 This prevents the paint particles from dropping on the floor.

 While removing paint with lacquer thinner, put on your face mask and a pair of gloves.

 2. Scrape The Paint Off

+Position the tip of the paint scraper under the paint coating, push the scraper into the paint coating and lift it.
+Do this repeatedly until you remove most of the paint.
 For stubborn paint that can’t be scraped, leave it.
 The lacquer thinner will still work on it.

 3. Apply The Lacquer Thinner

 You can pour lacquer thinner directly over non-porous surfaces, such as glass.
 Non-porous surfaces are impervious, meaning the lacquer thinner can’t penetrate the surface and won’t damage it.

 For porous surfaces, damp a rag with lacquer thinner and use the dampened rag to wipe the painted surface.
 If you pour lacquer thinner directly over porous surfaces, the lacquer thinner will penetrate the surface and discolor it.

 After applying lacquer thinner over the paint, wait 10 minutes before removing it.

 Tip: Never use lacquer thinner directly on lacquered, varnished, or sealed wood.
 The lacquer thinner will damage or remove the varnish.